 QPI Title: Patients with head and neck cancer should have a cytological or histological diagnosis before treatment.
 Description: Proportion of patients with head and neck cancer who have a cytological or histological diagnosis before treatment.
 Rationale and Evidence: A definitive diagnosis is valuable in helping inform patients and carers about the nature of the disease, the likely prognosis and treatment choice.
 Cytopathology and histopathology specimens should be reported in accordance with Royal College of Pathologist guidelines 2 .
 Specifications: Numerator: Number of patients with head and neck cancer who have a cytological or histological diagnosis before treatment.
 Denominator: All patients with head and neck cancer.
-Exclusions: Patients who died before first treatment.
-Patients who refuse treatment.
-Target: 95% The tolerance within this target is designed to account for situations where it is not appropriate, safe or possible to obtain a cytological or histological diagnosis due to the performance status of the patient or the advanced nature of the disease.
-In addition, it is intended to reflect the small group of patients in whom treatment is performed at diagnosis i.e. the diagnostic procedure is also therapeutic.
+Exclusions: Patients who died before treatment.Patients who decline treatment.
+Target: The tolerance within this target is designed to account for situations where it is not appropriate, safe or possible to obtain a cytological or histological diagnosis due to the performance status of the patient or the advanced nature of the disease.